AsperaGmbH/xlsx-reader/README.md

 For a full list of available configuration values and their effects on performance/memory consumption, check the code documentation found within the SharedStringsConfiguration class.

+### Notes about unsupported features
+This reader's purpose is to allow reading of basic data (text, numbers, dates...) from XLSX documents.
+As such, there are no plans to extend support to include every single feature available for XLSX files.
+Only a minimal subset of XLSX capabilities is supported.

+In particular, the following should be noted in regards to unsupported features:
+- Files with multiple internal shared strings files are not supported.
+- Files with multiple internal styles definition files are not supported.
+- Fractions are only partially supported.
+The results delivered by the reader might be slightly off from the original input.

 ### Licensing
 All of the code in this library is licensed under the MIT license as included in the [LICENSE.md](LICENSE.md) file.